Jatinuppal1/Minor-1-Health-Management-System/README.md

 Health care management is evolving rapidly.
 And hence this project is aimed to manage the records of patients, and conclude a particular spread of disease as soon as possible.
 It can be achieved by implementing Data Structures and Big Data Analysis.
 A console based program where a citizen can login with the help of a “health card number”, and can view all of his medical history .
 This program is meant to collect data at mass level and help to predict or to manage a spread of a particular disease in a particular location.

-###**OBJECTIVES**
+**###OBJECTIVES

-⮚	This software will help patients as well as doctors to view patient medical history.
+1. This software will help patients as well as doctors to view patient medical history.
-⮚	Through this software a customized data will be obtained regarding epidemic.
+2. Through this software a customized data will be obtained regarding epidemic.
-⮚	The data obtained can help in controlling and managing  several epidemics.
+3. The data obtained can help in controlling and managing  several epidemics.
-⮚	Patient will be able to check the availability of beds.
+4. Patient will be able to check the availability of beds.
-⮚	Patient will be able to take appointment from the doctor.
+5. Patient will be able to take appointment from the doctor.
-⮚	The list of prescribed medicines by the doctor will be automatically forwarded to the pharmacy associated.
+6. The list of prescribed medicines by the doctor will be automatically forwarded to the pharmacy associated.